 The Crown has continued to attract an enormous viewership since its debut in 2016.
-As the sixth and final series of the hit Netflix show lands on the platform, it's set to tackle some of the most contentious storylines (and historical events) to date.
+As the the hit Netflix draws to a close, it tackles some of the most contentious storylines (and historical events) to date.

-But the question that we’re sure many are itching to know is whether the Royal Family are among the millions tuning in to watch the acclaimed 'historical fictionalisation' of their lives.
+But one question we know many of you are itching to know the answer to is whether the Royal Family tune in to watch the 'historical fictionalisation' of their lives too.

 While there has been much hearsay, Prince Harry set the record straight during one of the stops on his transatlantic book-touting tour, revealing that he does indeed watch – and fact-check – the smash hit.